Heel Height: The Deciding Factor 10-13-05 (with 2018 edits) Pete Ramey

 Heel Height and

-Heel Height and Palmar (or Plantar) Angle
+Heel Height and Palmar Angle (or Plantar Angle if discussing hind feet)

 A lot of us were trained to set heel height based on achieving certain palmar angles.
 I, like most practitioners, believe that a 3-5 degree (positive – higher in back) palmar angle is natural for most horses.
 But the smart practitioner will understand that horses do not wreck themselves, or heal themselves, while standing still on the radiograph block.
 Indeed they wreck themselves and they heal themselves while moving, right?
 So why prioritize the way the horse stands?